DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Evaluation

 \subsection{Theoretical Speedup}

 As hardware with support for FP4 MatMuls and Conv2D (e.g., NVIDIA Blackwell) are not yet widely available, we are unable to evaluate the speed benefits of quantization with \codename.
-Instead, we use estimates from prior work, along with performance statistics published by NVIDIA~\cite{nvidia_blackwell_2024} to estimate speedups.
-We estimate that FP4 can provide a $4\times$ speedup over the FP16 baseline by emulating FP4 computation on existing hardware.
-Separately, prior works~\cite{ultralow,choi2018pactparameterizedclippingactivation,Abdolrashidi_2021} report a $4-7.3\times$ speedup when using FP4 on supported hardware.
+Instead, we use estimates from prior work, along with performance statistics published by NVIDIA~\citep{nvidia_blackwell_2024} to estimate speedups.
+Based on profiling on existing hardware, we estimate that FP4 can provide a $4\times$ speedup over the FP16 baseline.
+Separately, prior works~\citep{ultralow,choi2018pactparameterizedclippingactivation,Abdolrashidi_2021} report a $4-7.3\times$ speedup when using FP4 on supported hardware.
 To remain conservative, we use the lower bound ($4\times$) in our estimates.
 We assume matrix multiplications, convolutions, and element-wise operations can be accelerated $4\times$, and characterize the total runtime as a linear compute cost model:

-where $T_\text{analysis}$ is the time taken by algorithm \ref{alg:compute_regret}, and $T_\text{overhead}$ captures the time taken by operations that do not have performance benefits from low precision (details in appendix~\ref{ap:speedup}).
+where $T_\text{analysis}$ is the time taken by algorithm \ref{alg:compute_regret_concise}, and $T_\text{overhead}$ captures the time taken by operations that do not have performance benefits from low precision (details in appendix~\ref{ap:speedup}).

 We show our speedups in Figure~\ref{fig:perf}.
 Quantized training with \codename is $1.75\times$ to $2.21\times$ faster than the fp16 baseline.
 In particular, the loss-aware prioritization mechanism in \codename incurs minimal runtime overhead, which is crucial to preserve the performance gains of fp4 computation.